 Grossman will have a few more targets this year.

-Beside two-time Pro Bowl pick Muhsin Muhammad and deep threat Berrian, wide receiver Mark Bradley is healthy after missing five games with an ankle injury.
+Besides two-time Pro Bowl pick Muhsin Muhammad and deep threat Berrian, wide receiver Mark Bradley is healthy after missing five games with an ankle injury.
 Special teams standout Devin Hester will see time at receiver, and the Bears now have two pass-catching threats at tight end after drafting Greg Olsen from Miami to complement Desmond Clark.

-"It's going to be tough for defenses to match up against us," said Clark, who set a career high with 626 yards and tied one with six touchdowns.
+"It's going to be tough for defenses to match up against us," said Clark, who set a career-high with 626 yards and tied one with six touchdowns.
 "When (we) put those two tight ends out there, if you leave three linebackers in the game, one of us is going to get open.
 And if you bring a DB in the game and try to cover him or cover me, we'll pound you."

 Maybe now the offense will share some of the spotlight with a defense that's been pounding opponents the past few years.

-"I knew eventually we'd get there," said Berrian, who in his third season set a career high with 775 yards.
+"I knew eventually we'd get there," said Berrian, who in his third season set a career-high with 775 yards.
 "It's about time we got there."